-Please provide a list of all supporting documents, materials and evidence which you wish to submit with your notice of review and intend to rely on in support of your review.
-You can attach these documents electronically later in the process: (Max 500 characters) Please refer to Page 6 of attached Review Request Statement Application Details Please provide the application reference no. given to you by your planning authority for your previous application.
+Please provide a list of all supporting documents, materials and evidence which you wish to rely on in support of your review.
+You can attach these documents electronically later in d intend Please refer to Page 6 of attached Review Request Statement Application Details Please provide the application reference no. given to you by your planning authority for your previous application.
 21/00705/APP What date was the application submitted to the planning authority?
 25/06/2021 What date was the decision issued by the planning authority?
-07/09/2021 Review Procedure The Local Review Body will decide on the procedure to be used to determine your review and may at any time during the review process require that further information or representations be made to enable them to determine the review.
-Further information may be required by one or a combination of procedures, such as: written submissions; the holding of one or more hearing sessions and/or inspecting the land which is the subject of the review case.
-Can this review continue to a conclusion, in your opinion, based on a review of the relevant information provided by yourself and other parties only, without any further procedures?
-For example, written submission, hearing session, site inspection.
-Yes X No Please indicate what procedure (or combination of procedures) you think is most appropriate for the handling of your review.
-You may select more than one option if you wish the review to be a combination of procedures.
-Please select a further procedure By means of inspection of the land to which the review relates Please explain in detail in your own words why this further procedure is required and the matters set out in your statement of appeal it will deal with?
-(Max 500 characters) The application site and the dwelling house proposed thereon can only be properly apprec ciated by means of a site e visit.
-In the event that the Local Review Body appointed to consider your application decides to in spect the site, in your op pinion: Can the site be clearly seen from a road or public land?
-Yes 🗵 No Is it possible for the site to be accessed safely and without barriers to entry?
-Yes  No If there are reasons why you think the local Review Body would be unable to undertake an u explain here.
-(Max 500 characters) naccompanied site insp ection, please Access to the site is provided via a locked gate so arrangements would require to be made e with applicant/agent.
+07/09/2021 Review Procedure The Local Review Body will decide on the procedure to be used to determine your review a process require that further information or representations be made to enable them to deter required by one or a combination of procedures, such as: written submissions; the holding inspecting the land which is the subject of the review case. mine the review.
+Further information r Can this review continue to a conclusion, in your opinion, based on a review of the relevant parties only, without any further procedures?
+For example, written submission, hearing set Yes X No yourself and other Please indicate what procedure (or combination of procedures) you think is most appropria select more than one option if you wish the review to be a combination of procedures. te for the handling of your r review.
+You ı may Please select a further procedure By means of inspection of the land to which the review relates Please explain in detail in your own words why this further procedure is required and the m will deal with?
+(Max 500 characters) atters set out in your state ement of app eal it The application site and the dwelling house proposed thereon can only be properly appre ciated by means of a site e visit.
+In the event that the Local Review Body appointed to consider your application decides to i nspect the site, in your or pinion: Can the site be clearly seen from a road or public land?
+Yes  No Is it possible for the site to be accessed safely and without barriers to entry?
+Yes  No) If there are reasons why you think the local Review Body would be unable to undertake an explain here.
+(Max 500 characters) unaccompanied site insp ection, pleas e Access to the site is provided via a locked gate so arrangements would require to be ma de with applicant/agent.